Advancing Additive Manufacturing through Deep Learning: A Comprehensive Review of Current Progress and Future Challenges: Deep learning techniques in additive manufacturing applications

-\paragraph{Physics-informed DL (PIDL) models} involve the incorporation of process physics information in the DL models to address the limitations of DDDL temperature prediction techniques.
-PIDL models incorporate physical equations and domain knowledge into DL model to increase the accuracy of the prediction, and enhance the transparency and interpretability of the models (\cite{Guo_Tian_Guo_Guo2020}).
-For instance, \cite{Zhu_Liu_Yan2021} proposed an integration of physical laws (e.g., mass, momentum, and energy conservation) with DNN to enhance the learning process of a metal AM process.
-The efficacy of the PIDL has also been demonstrated in predicting porosity via thermal images (\cite{Guo_Tian_Guo_Guo2020}). \cite{Ghungrad_Gould_Wolff_Haghighi2022_physics_informed_AI} conducted a comparative study to demonstrate the effectiveness of their PIDL model against a pure DDDL LSTM model in the SLM process for thermal prediction.
-The PIDL model showed superior performance in terms of time and accuracy, even with limited data. \cite{Ghungrad_Faegh_Gould_Wolff_Haghighi2023_PIDL} further improved the performance of PIDL by proposing an architecture-driven PIDL (APIDL) to predict thermal history in the L-PBF process for a limited dataset.
+Physics-informed DL (PIDL) models for thermal profile modeling involve the incorporation of process physics information in the DL models to develop more efficient techniques for predicting temperature distribution.
+These models integrate physical equations and domain knowledge to enhance prediction accuracy, transparency, and interpretability \citep{Guo_Tian_Guo_Guo2020, Kwon_Kim__Lee2023_PIDL_inkjet_ConvLSTM_next_image_prediction_from_sequential_images}.
+For instance, \cite{Zhu_Liu_Yan2021} proposed an integration of physical laws (e.g., mass, momentum, and energy conservation) with DNNs to improve the learning process in metal AM.
+The efficacy of the PIDL has also been demonstrated in predicting porosity via thermal images \citep{Guo_Tian_Guo_Guo2020}. \cite{Ghungrad_Gould_Wolff_Haghighi2022_physics_informed_AI} demonstrated the effectiveness of their PIDL model compared to a purely DDDL LSTM model in the SLM process for thermal prediction.
+Their PIDL model showed superior performance in terms of time and accuracy, even with limited data. \cite{Ghungrad_Faegh_Gould_Wolff_Haghighi2023_PIDL} further enhanced the performance of their previous PIDL model proposed in \cite{Ghungrad_Gould_Wolff_Haghighi2022_physics_informed_AI} by introducing an architecture-driven PIDL (APIDL) to predict thermal history in the L-PBF process.
+Despite the promise of PIDL, due to the requirement of having accurate physics-based parameters, some researchers continue to rely on advanced DDDL models (e.g., GNN) that can capture dependencies typically encompassed by physics-based models \citep{Mozaffar_Paul__Cao2018, Mozaffar_Liao_Lin_Ehmann_Cao2021, Pham_Hoang_Tran_Pham_Fetni_Duchene_Tran_Habraken2023}.
+Furthermore, given the computational complexity of both DDDL and PIDL models, there is an increasing trend toward employing DTL techniques to achieve more efficient modeling with smaller datasets \citep{Chen_Wong__LI2022_Bead_geometry_prediction_DED_DNN}.
 Table \ref{tab:thermal_profile_modeling} provides a high-level summary of thermal profile modeling using DL techniques.